-Figure 5.21: Draper and Cutterbar
+Figure 5.22: Deck Adjustment

-4. Loosen two lock nuts (A) a half-turn on deck support (B).
+Loosen two lock nuts (A) on deck support (B) one half-turn ONLY.

 The deck is shown with the draper removed.
+The number of deck supports (B) is determined by the header width as follows: